Giving back: Considerations for a new Scrum Master

-As a Scrum Master then over time there will be an expectation on that you are an awesome facilitator.
+As a Scrum Master then over time, there will be an expectation that you are an awesome facilitator.
 Note that this is not just limited to the core Scrum events which you can facilitate (if needed) but also to other meetings outside Scrum which might require effective facilitation – so for example helping your Product Owner with some challenging conversations with key stakeholders.
 Liberating Structures are a set of microstructures that are designed to help collaboration and conversation whilst ensuring that everyone’s voice is heard.

 - Check out the fantastic YouTube series of Your Daily Scrum videos:

 Created by fellow Professional Scrum Trainers Ryan Ripley and Todd Miller as part of Agile For Humans.
 There are a lot of great questions being answered so take your pick.